Questions? Call0808 196 1942orMessage us

 Same Sex Couple_iStock-1044852462_Still 01_72PDI_1624x1411px crop

-Before you start treatment, a fertility assessment will help us to understand which options are best for you.
+Before you start treatment, a fertility assessment can help us understand which options are best for you.

 Intrauterine insemination with donor sperm

-If you or your partner or co-parent want to become pregnant and you don’t have any fertility challenges, you can consider intrauterine insemination (IUI).
+If you don’t have any fertility challenges, you can consider intrauterine insemination (IUI).

 We always recommend IUI at a licensed fertility clinic, instead of home insemination.